 Wednesday, 15 February: Working Knowledge: Libraries and the Ways We Learn

 This talk will be open to the public and will feature a discussion of what a library is and how it contributes to student learning.
-Details about exact timings and location will be confirmed closer to the date.
+It takes a lot of work to make a library run.
+This talk looks under the hood to explain how libraries make learning magic.
+Please join us for Emily’s talk!
+4:30pm for 5:00pm in the Senior Library at Tanglin Trust School.
+RSVP here.

 Friday, 17 February: Save the Library, Save the World